SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/managing-profiles.md

 #### To change the the status of a profile

 The status column shows the current status of the profile.
-A completed profile can be switched activated to deactivated and vice versa by clicking on the toggle button.
+To switch a completed profile from activated to deactivated and vice versa click the toggle button.

 #### To delete a profile

 In the context menu of an entry, click **Delete** to delete a profile.

+For further information on the OEE dashboard, see [Dashboards > Machine dashboards](/oee/oee-dashboards/#machine-dashboard).